Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Preliminary Tests

-As mentioned in \ref{sec:gcm_intro}, the chemical equilibrium abundance of the original WASP-43b GCM is expected to be homogenised by horizontal quenching \citep{cooper_dynamics_2006, agundez_pseudo_2014}, and \cite{irwin_25d_2020} reset the GCM gas abundances at all altitudes and locations to be the latitudinally averaged abundances in the 0.1-1-bar pressure region (using cos(latitude) as the weight) at the sub-stellar meridian.
-We now compare the phase curves simulated with uniform abundance as those used by \cite{irwin_25d_2020} (yellow curves) with those simulated from the full GCM (black curves) in Fig. \ref{fig:fit_1D_TP_to_gcm}.
+As mentioned in section \ref{sec:gcm_intro}, the chemical equilibrium abundance of the original WASP-43b GCM is expected to be homogenised by horizontal quenching \citep{cooper_dynamics_2006, agundez_pseudo_2014}, and \cite{irwin_25d_2020} reset the GCM gas abundances at all altitudes and locations to be the latitudinally averaged abundances in the 0.1-1-bar pressure region (using cos(latitude) as the weight) at the sub-stellar meridian.
+We now compare the phase curves simulated using uniform abundance as those used by \cite{irwin_25d_2020} (yellow curves) with those simulated using the chemical equilibrium abundance (black curves) in Fig. \ref{fig:fit_1D_TP_to_gcm}.
 We see the main difference is that the different distributions of CH$_4$ result in significantly different phase curves at 3.6 $\upmu$m.
 This effect has been investigated by \cite{steinrueck_effect_2019}, who explore if disequilibrium effects such as the quenching of CH$_4$ can explain why GCMs systematically overestimate phase curve amplitudes compared to observations.
-We echo the finding of \cite{steinrueck_effect_2019} that phase curves observed in the wavelength range covered by the 3.6 $\upmu$m \textit{Spitzer} channel is an effective diagnostic for disequilibrium methane chemistry on hot Jupiters.
+We echo the finding of \cite{steinrueck_effect_2019} that phase curves observed in the wavelength range covered by the 3.6 $\upmu$m \textit{Spitzer} channel are an effective diagnostic for disequilibrium methane chemistry on hot Jupiters.

-The synthetic phase curves we use to validate our retrieval schemes are simulated from uniform gas VMRs as listed in Table \ref{tab:gcm_vmrs}, which are exactly the same synthetic phase curves in \cite{irwin_25d_2020}.
-To further justify our use of uniform gas abundance in our model, we show that if we multiply the CH$_4$ abundance of \cite{irwin_25d_2020} by a factor of 40, the resultant phase curves (orange curves) agree well with the phase curves simulated from the VMRs set by equilibrium chemistry (black curves).
-This suggests that while using uniform VMRs can adequately model \textit{HST}/WFC3 and \textit{Spitzer}/IRAC quality phase curves, this approach can lead to significantly biased CH$_4$ abundance.
-In conclusion, we show that the uniform chemical abundance approach is able to model \textit{HST}/WFC3 and \textit{Spitzer}/IRAC quality phase curves, though the interpretation of the retrieved methane abundance warrants caution.
+The synthetic phase curves we use to validate our retrieval schemes are simulated from uniform gas VMRs as listed in Table \ref{tab:gcm_vmrs} and are the same synthetic phase curves in \cite{irwin_25d_2020}.
+To further justify our use of uniform gas abundance in our model, we show that if we multiply the CH$_4$ abundance of \cite{irwin_25d_2020} by a factor of 40, the resultant phase curves (orange curves) agree well with the phase curves simulated from the equilibrium chemistry VMRs (black curves).
+This suggests that while using uniform VMRs can adequately fit \textit{HST}/WFC3 and \textit{Spitzer}/IRAC quality phase curves, this approach can lead to significantly biased CH$_4$ abundance.
+The limitation of the constant chemistry assumption is discussed in \ref{limitation_chemistry}.